dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/Rule-of-zero-three-five/feabhas-Rule-of-Four-and-a-half/index.md

 ## 4 – Move constructor

 The move constructor is an overload of a class’ constructor that takes an r-value reference as a parameter.
-That is, the compiler can determine that the object used as the source is going out of scope in the near future and so we can pilfer its resources to construct the new object.
+That is, the compiler can determine that the object used as the source is going out of scope in the near future and so we can pilfer(偷取) its resources to construct the new object.
 The basic process is to take ownership of all the source object’s attributes then leave it in an ‘empty’ state.

 > NOTE:
 >